tarantool/doc/doc/reference/reference_lua/box_index/pairs.rst

         Search for a tuple or a set of tuples via the given index, and allow iterating over one tuple at a time.
+        To search by the primary index in the specified space, use the :ref:`box_space-pairs` method.

         The :samp:`{key}` parameter specifies what must match within the index.